The Department of Agriculture and Water Resources manages the biosecurity risk associated with bringing dogs – including assistance dogs–to Australia.

 In recognition of the critical, ongoing and dependent relationship between assistance dogs and handlers, the department will:

-- provide a veterinarian to meet clients with eligible assistance dogs in person at the airport (they will audit all documents and examine the dog)
+- provide a veterinarian to meet clients with eligible assistance dogs in person at the airport (they will check the documents and examine the dog)

-- oversee the dog’s 10 day post-entry quarantine at the client’s home
+- oversee the dog’s 10 day post-entry quarantine at the nominated address

 - waive standard departmental fees.